Microsoft/azure-docs.pt-pt/articles/security-center/tutorial-security-incident.md

 ---
-title: Tutorial do Centro de Segurança do Azure - Responder a incidentes de segurança | Microsoft Docs
+title: Tutorial de resposta a incidentes – central de segurança do Azure
 description: Tutorial do Centro de Segurança do Azure - Responder a incidentes de segurança
 services: security-center
 documentationcenter: na